harry16102003/Netflix_Movie_Dataset/README.md

 # Netflix_Movie_Dataset
+To explore and analyze a Netflix movie dataset to gain insights into movie trends, popularity, and genres.

 ### Data Loading and Initial Exploration:
 * Libraries: The analysis started by importing necessary libraries: numpy, pandas, matplotlib.pyplot, and seaborn.